pete-rai/words-of-our-culture/README.md

 > This readme only covers the technical workings of the project.
 It's the right place to start if you want to know _how the project works_.
 If, however, you want to know _what the project told us_, you should head over to the [project site for deeper insights](http://rai.org.uk/wooc/index.php).

+> I have also got the whole thing working with the top one million pages on Wikipedia.
+It was a big job in terms of data sizes, but much easier in terms of corpus gathering and cleaning.
+However, I cannot fit that implementation (which still fits into a MySQL by the way) onto my rather limited hosting environment.
+Do get in touch via my [blog](http://rai.org.uk) if you want access to the Wikipedia version.

 ## The Movies

 So how did I go out choosing movies for inclusion within the corpus?
 Well the criteria was very simple, I chose movies which were: